 Who has inspired her work?
 Jordie Albiston’s Botany Bay Documents, Dorothy Porter’s Akhenaten and Emily Ballou’s The Darwin Poems are some Australian poetry collections that have influenced and directed her poetry.

 Michelle is currently researching women born in the 19th century who contributed to botany, the arts and sciences in Australia.
-This work, Mueller’s Collectors, focuses on a selection of women who collected specimens for the botanist, Ferdinand Mueller.
+This work focuses on a selection of women who were specimen collectors, maintaining her contribution to biographical recovery through the genre of poetry.

 A recipient of residencies, awards and Australia Council grants, Michelle’s poems have appeared in Meanjin, The Age, Southerly, Sydney Sun Herald, Cordite, ARC, Das Gerdicht, Etchings, Westerly and numerous anthologies, including three times in The Best Australian Poems series.